 - Alert sent to the company if an accident occurs.

 IMAGINE that you’re female or an elderly driver involved in a collision on a rural road at night.
 The car immediately alerts Tesla to the fact that your vehicle has been involved in a collision, and someone calls your mobile to check if you need assistance.
 Data about the collision is collated, and improvements can be made to improve braking, autopilot, etc., then issued as updates within weeks (as happened recently when a car review site highlighted longer stopping distances).

-Drivers need to understand that the current autonomous driving is driver assist, not full self-driving.
-Even auto-pilot on aircraft needs to be overridden by the pilot sometimes, and there are not nearly so many other close-proximity vehicles in the sky as on the road.
+Drivers need to understand that the current autonomous driving is driver-assist, not full self-driving.
+Even Autopilot on aircraft needs to be overridden by the pilot sometimes, and there are not nearly so many other close-proximity vehicles in the sky as there are on the road.

-Full self-driving could be available by the end of 2021, but it may take a few more years before regulators will permit cars on the road without a driver.
-The UK may take even longer to catch up with the US, but the end of 2025 I expect to see fully autonomous vehicles on the roads.
+Full Self-driving is getting close, but still in Beta, at the end of 2021.
+It may take a few more years before regulators will permit cars on the road without a driver.
+The UK may take even longer to catch up with the US, but by the end of 2025 I expect to see fully autonomous vehicles on the roads.

 No Need to Advertise

 While other car manufacturers are spending huge amounts of money on advertising and dealerships, Tesla needs neither.
 Tesla fans create countless videos on social media reviewing their cars, and some go to great lengths to build customised Tesla models.
 When other EV manufacturers advertise their products, the inquiries and sales of Teslas increase when buyers do their research and realise that Tesla cars offer better value for the total cost of ownership, and have superior software.

-Whenever a new disruptive technology appears, many say that it will never catch on, and are quick to point out the possible disadvantages.
+Whenever disruptive technology first appears, many say that it will never catch on, and are quick to point out the disadvantages.
 They do not understand the issues at all.

 The Range is Too Limited